10up/gutenberg-best-practices/training/02-cta-lesson.md

 These files can be found inside of the starter theme at: `/wp-content/themes/tenup-theme/includes/blocks`.

-If you are stuck or need help, refer to the `cta-complete` block as reference or reach out to #10up-gutenberg in Slack for help
+If you are stuck or need help, refer to the `cta-complete` block as a reference or reach out to #10up-gutenberg in Slack for help

 ## Learning Outcomes